epochjs/epoch/README.md

 Epoch uses cake for its builds.
 The file defines the following tasks:
 ```
-cake build                # Builds javascript from the coffeescript source (also packages).
+cake build                # Builds javascript from the coffeescript source (also packages)
-cake package              # Packages the js and libraries into a single file.
+cake package              # Packages the js and libraries into a single file
 cake compile              # Compiles the packaged source via the Google Closure Compiler
 cake watch
 cake documentation        # Compiles API documentation